Data sources

 - the survey does not include information from people living in nursing homes or otherwise institutionalised

-- residents of Very remote areas and discrete Aboriginal and Torres Strait Islander communities were excluded from the survey.
+- residents of Very remote areas and discrete First Nations communities were excluded from the survey.
 This is unlikely to affect national estimates, but will impact prevalence estimates by remoteness.

 Further information can be found in National Health Survey: First results, 2017–18.